About Us

 A board member of the PSPF is enthusiastic and passionate about the preservation of the historic resources of the city of Palm Springs and the Coachella Valley.
 He or she has a commitment to the ideals of preservation and the PSPF mission.

-The Palm Springs Preservation Foundation’s Board of Directors is composed of nine volunteers:
+The Palm Springs Preservation Foundation’s Board of Directors is composed of ten volunteers:

 Gary Johns, President